kaby76/swigged.llvm/README.md

 file, copying it to your application executable directory.

 b) "Missing DLL" error.
 This can happen for a number of reasons.
-Make sure you you have the swigged.llvm.dll in your application executable directory.
+Make sure you you have the swigged.llvm.dll and swigged-llvm-natieve.dll/so files in your application executable directory.
 Make sure you have all the required dependencies.
 I've tried hard to make sure this list is correct, but you may need to add in the appropriate dependencies using the NuGet console.